Karthik26-07/news-aggregator-api/README.md

 ### 3. Configure Database and Credentials

-The project uses a Docker test database image for development purposes.
-Configure your database settings in the `.env` file:
+The project uses a Docker test database image for testing purposes.
+Configure your database settings in the `.env` file or else you can use it for dev too , but it clears data on docker stops:

 ```
 DB_CONNECTION=mysql